EhsanZibaei/ehsanzibaei.github.io/_projects/uav_perception.md

 ---
 layout: project
-title: "Automotive radar on a quadcopter"
+title: Automotive radar on a quadcopter
+permalink: /projects/uav_perception/
 ---

 My role as a software engineer in elektrobit GmbH